Micoderep/BayesianintroR/Chptr4/README.md

 Here I am using splines to model some MET data to see how the temperature varies over time.

 Using B-splines, these are simple functions that exist in a limited part of the parameter space but link up to contribute to an overall function.
-The edges of these functions are called "knots", atleast two functions overlap with some turning "on" and the others turning "off".
+The edges of these functions are called "knots", atleast two functions overlap with some turning "on" and the others turning "off" as knots are reached and passed.

 Using the command: read.table("C:/Users/miles/Desktop/oxjune.csv"), I could read a txt file which I have stored the June temperatures of Oxford in from the years 1853 to 2024 into a data frame in R. Then I used precis(dataframe) to make sure that I had uploaded the data correctly. (precis() is in library(rethinking))